-Juniper Hotel & Bistro is located inside of the Banff National Park.
-It is set on a hill, perched above the Trans-Canada highway, and surrounded by mountains, particularly the views of Mount Norquay are stunning from the hotel.
-Juniper Hotel is about two kilometers from Banff Avenue, and six kilometers from Mount Norquay Ski Resort.
+Juniper Hotel & Bistro is located inside Banff National Park.
+It is set on a hill, perched above the Trans-Canada highway, and surrounded by the Rockies in all directions.
+The views of Mount Norquay are particularly stunning from the hotel.
+Juniper Hotel is about two kilometers from Banff Avenue and six kilometers from Mount Norquay Ski Resort.

-It is important to note that when you book the hotel, national park fees are not included and you are required to pay for it at the entrance gate (or show off your Discovery Pass).
+It is important to note that national park fees are not included when you book the hotel, and you are required to pay for it at the entrance gate (or show your Discovery Pass).
 See all our Banff travel tips for the details about Parks Canada passes.

-While he Juniper Hotel is not in downtown Banff it’s only a short drive away from Banff Avenue.
-Banff Avenue is the main street in downtown Banff and is where you’ll find most of the restaurants, cafes and souvenir shops that make a Banff experience super enjoyable.
-Any and all gear rentals, and tour agencies can be found here as well.
+While the Juniper Hotel is not in downtown Banff, it’s only a short drive away from Banff Avenue.
+Banff Avenue is the main street in downtown Banff and is where you’ll find most of the restaurants, cafes, and souvenir shops that make a Banff experience super enjoyable.
+Any and all gear rentals and tour agencies can be found here.

 If you prefer to walk to Banff Ave from the Juniper Hotel, it will take about 20-25 minutes to reach Banff Avenue.

-From Juniper Hotel, you can also enjoy walking trails and take photos right from the property.
-If you are driving to Banff I would highly recommend bringing a bike in the summer and biking to nearby Vermilion Lakes.
+From Juniper Hotel, you can also enjoy walking trails and take photos from the property.
+If you are driving to Banff, I would highly recommend bringing a bike in the summer and biking to nearby Vermilion Lakes.
 From there you can also hop on the Bow Valley Parkway and ride your bike to Johnston Canyon!

 Juniper Hotel Has Beautiful Room Interiors & Fantastic Room Amenities

-There are a few room/suite options to choose from at Juniper Hotel.
-It is important to note that this hotel property is 3 star standard with well-maintained interiors, and modern amenities.
-It is not luxurious like the Banff Springs Hotel, but the rooms overall are quite spacious and comfortable for short or long-term vacation.
+There are a few room/suite options at Juniper Hotel.
+It is important to note that this hotel property is 3-star standard with well-maintained interiors and modern amenities.
+It is not luxurious like the Banff Springs Hotel, but the rooms are pretty spacious and comfortable for short or long-term vacations.

-During our stay, we opted for a standard room at the Juniper Hotel.
+We opted for a standard room at the Juniper Hotel during our stay.
 Our room faced the forested slopes of Mount Norquay.
 The room was spacious and clean with air-conditioning (a luxury in the Rockies), a mini-fridge, and complimentary wireless internet.

-The standard rooms are great for budget to mid-range to larger budget travelers, with prices going over $300 during the peak summer months.
+The standard rooms are great for the budget to mid-range to larger budget travelers, with prices going over $300 during the peak summer months.
 If you travel to Banff during the off-season, like April, May, or November, you may be able to score a great deal.
 Standard rooms are available with one king bed or two double bed options.

 Juniper Hotel Offers Varying Room Types

-Other than the standard rooms, Juniper Hotel also offers deluxe valley rooms which offer mountain views with a private balcony or deck.
-They are also available with one king size, or two double beds.
+Besides the standard rooms, Juniper Hotel also offers deluxe valley rooms that offer mountain views with a private balcony or deck.
+They are also available with one king-size or two double beds.

-Juniper Hotel & Bistro also has luxury king suites featuring panoramic mountain views, with a comfortable living area to relax if you require more luxury and space.
-They also have a wet bar with mini-fridge for drinks and snacks.
+Juniper Hotel & Bistro also has luxury king suites featuring panoramic mountain views and a comfortable living area to relax if you require more luxury and space.
+They also have a wet bar with a mini-fridge for drinks and snacks.

 Perhaps the best “room” at Juniper Hotel is the Cabin.
 The Cabin is set in the forest at the edge of the property and is the ideal home away from home in Banff.
-This Banff cabin has a separate closed-off bedroom and upstairs loft, along with a full kitchen for cooking, living area with fireplace and dining table.
-It’s a great option for large groups or families.
+This Banff cabin has a separate closed-off bedroom and upstairs loft, a full kitchen for cooking, a living area with a fireplace, and a dining table.
+It’s an excellent option for large groups or families.